deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](figures/figures_21_0.png)

-> 🔼 The figure shows an example of an erroneous prediction where the model provides overly generic statements instead of specific details about the next state observation.
+> 🔼 The figure shows an example of an erroneous prediction where the model generates overly generic and unclear descriptions of the next observation, failing to capture specific details about the changes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 11: Erroneous example (Correct yet overly generic statements).
-“Comprehensive layout
+“Comprehensive layout” and “various order-related functionalities” are ambiguous and unclear expressions.
 > </details>

 ![](figures/figures_21_1.png)

-> 🔼 The figure shows an example of an erroneous prediction made by the world model, where the predicted next state is several steps ahead of the actual next state.
+> 🔼 The figure shows an example of an erroneous prediction by the world model where the predicted next state is several steps away from the actual next state.
 > <details>
 > <summary>read the caption</summary>
 > Figure 12: Erroneous example (Others).
 The predicted next state (i.e., contributions and activities) is actually several steps further away from the current time step.